launchql/pgpm-modules/MIGRATION.md

 ## Historical tests
 All historical tests from legacy workspaces were restored and converted to TypeScript under `packages/*/**/__tests__`.
 No `.test.js` or `.spec.js` files remain, and no placeholder tests were left in place.
+- Legacy JS test files that co-existed with the restored TS tests have been removed to avoid duplication.
+- Per-package utils from history were restored where required so the original test logic runs unchanged (modulo TS types).
 ## SQL assets
 For each SQL-backed extension/package:
 - `sqitch.plan` files were renamed to `launchql.plan` while preserving any existing `launchql.plan`